skafos/TuriTextClassifier/advanced_usage/README.md

-# Text Classification User Guide
+# Text Classifier Advanced Usage
-The purpose of this user guide is to provide some additional insight and examples for how to build and deploy text classification models.
+The purpose of this section is to provide some additional insight and examples for how to build and deploy text classification models.

 ## Tips And "Gotchas"